PhantomView/PhantomView/README.md

 ---

-**PhantomView** - Bringing the Solana memecoin community together with real-time analytics and chat! 🚀
+**PhantomView** - Bringing the Solana memecoin community together with real-time analytics and secure chat! 🚀